vblanco20-1/vulkan-guide/docs/chapter-2/pipeline_walkthrough.md

 Over the tutorial, we are going to create more pipelines, so having a relatively easy way to create pipelines will be of great use.

-lets begin by declaring the class.
+Let's begin by declaring the class.
 We are going to add the class into the vk_engine.h header, alongside the VulkanEngine class.

 vk_engine.h
 ```cpp